 What FDA Will Do with Your Report

-We will keep your report confidential.
+- FDA will keep your identity confidential.

-We will add the report to our database so that we can see if other people are reporting the same problem.
+- FDA will add the report to our database so that we can see if other people are reporting the same problem.

 - FDA will use the information to determine if the product or similar products have a history of problems and represent a public health concern that needs to be addressed.

 FDA may not take action on every report received, but the Agency does check all reports to determine if action is necessary to protect the public health.

 The CFSAN Adverse Event Reporting System (CAERS) Database is a database that contains information on adverse event and product complaint reports submitted to FDA for foods, dietary supplements, and cosmetics.
 The database is designed to support CFSAN's safety surveillance program.
 FDA provides raw data extracted from the CAERS database.
 The data files, which are available in ASCII format, include:

 - demographic and administrative information and the CAERS report ID number;